ruslansteiger/saloon-api-integration/README.md

-## 🤠 Building Beautiful API Integrations with Saloon
+## 🤠 Demystifying Saloon: A Step-by-Step Guide

 The source code for the talk.